 The Prix de Rome consists of a cash prize of €40,000 and a work period in Rome.
 Van Milligen Bielke was nominated together with seven other people, including Steven Delva, alumnus of the Landscape Architecture study programme at The Amsterdam Academy of Architecture.
 The Prix de Rome was previously won by alumnus Ronald Rietveld in 2006.

 The Prix de Rome is the oldest and largest prize in the Netherlands for architects and visual artists under 40.
 The prize has been organised and financed by the Mondriaan Fund since 2013.
 The submissions of all nominees this will be on display until 4 January 2015 at Het Nieuwe Instituut and in a publication, the first copy of which will be presented during the award ceremony.

-Young Maaskant Prize for alumna Donna van Milligen Bielke
+Ahmed Aboutaleb presented the Young Maaskant Prize to alumna Donna van Milligen Bielke